apache/libcloud/docs/compute/drivers/outscale_inc.rst

-Outscale SAS Driver Documentation
+Outscale INC Driver Documentation
 =================================

-`Outscale SAS`_ provides an IaaS platform allowing developers to benefit from all the flexibility of the Cloud.
+`Outscale INC`_ provides an IaaS platform allowing developers to benefit from all the flexibility of the Cloud.
 This IaaS platform relies on TINA OS, its Cloud manager which purpose is to provide great performances on the Cloud.